bpp/bpp-manual/bpp-4-manual.md

 -   **A00** (`speciesdelimitation = 0`, `speciestree = 0`): estimation
-    of species divergence times and population sizes under the MSC, IM and MSci models when the species tree is specified by the user ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645); [Flouri et al 2020](https://inria.hal.science/PGE/hal-02536475))
+    of species divergence times and population sizes under the MSC, IM and MSC-I models when the species tree is specified by the user ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645); [Flouri et al 2020](https://inria.hal.science/PGE/hal-02536475))